Video Game: Company of Heroes aka: Companyof Heroes

 In 2, Russians are called "Ivan", "Bolsheviks" or just "Rus".
 In turn, the Soviets refer to the Germans as "Fritz" or "Fascists".

 No Campaign for the Wicked: Played straight in Company of Heroes, but averted in Opposing Fronts and Tales of Valor.
-The Germans lack a storyline campaign in 2 as well but the Theatre of War has numerous missions for playing them in singleplayer.
+The Germans lack a storyline campaign in 2 as well, but they do have their own set of missions in Theater of War.

 No Good Deed Goes Unpunished: For rescuing a valuable officer, fending off a German attack with armored units in the process, the instigator of the rescue, Yuri, gets a bullet in the head for his troubles, and the rest of the unit that participated gets executed.

-"Not Making This Up" Disclaimer: Order an Ostruppen squad in 2 attack a Sturmpanzer.
-To elaborate, it is a heavily-armored assault gun while the Ostruppen squad don't come with anti-tank capable weaponry... and the Sturmpanzer is one of their vehicles, making the order even odder (this can only happen if the Sturmpanzer is abandoned by its crew and captured by the enemy).
+"Not Making This Up" Disclaimer: Order an Ostruppen squad in 2 to attack a Sturmpanzer.
+To elaborate, it's a heavily-armored assault gun while the Ostruppen squad don't come with anti-tank capable weaponry... and the Sturmpanzer is one of their vehicles, making the order even odder (this can only happen if the Sturmpanzer is abandoned by its crew and captured by the enemy, or if it's a German vs German custom Skirmish battle).

 No Recycling: Averted.
-The German army, being tight on resources, can scavenge from vehicle wrecks in the first game.
-There is also a repair vehicle based on the Bergetiger that can "resurrect" them.
+The Wehrmacht (1) and Oberkommando West (Western Front Armies), being tight on resources, can scavenge from vehicle wrecks.
+There is also a repair vehicle based on the Bergetiger available to the Panzer Elite that can "resurrect" them.

 No Sell: Armored vehicles tend be amused by getting shot at with small-arms.
 Users of said small-arms tend to wonder you're thinking when you order them to attack said armored vehicles.